 Linesight subsequently negotiated a guaranteed maximum price (GMP) with the successful contractor, providing early cost certainty on the project.
 Detailed monthly project reports and cost reports were prepared to highlight risk areas on the project, as identified through our risk register.
 Ongoing detailed cost monitoring and reporting continued for the client including liaison with the funder’s Technical Advisors and liaison with and negotiations with proposed tenant’s representatives.

-Linesight was also engaged to provide project management services on the project, managing the overall project program including design and construction, co-ordinating the various consultants liaising with DCC on planning issues, accommodating and managing client-led changes and improvements to internal core finishes, liaising with neighbors including the adjacent hotel and apartments in order to manage the construction process and facilitate early access for potential tenants.
+Linesight was also engaged to provide project management services on the project, managing the overall project program including design and construction, co-ordinating the various consultants liaising with DCC on planning issues, accommodating and managing client-led changes and improvements to internal core finishes, liaising with neighbours including the adjacent hotel and apartments in order to manage the construction process and facilitate early access for potential tenants.
 The proposed client-led changes or variations were agreed in advance as a menu or shopping list, allowing the client a large degree of cost-certainty at an early stage of the project.
 The team successfully negotiated a number of value engineering proposals in order to offset and fund a number of the proposed scope changes proposed by the client.
 The project is due for completion in April 2017 and negotiations are currently at an advanced stage for a pre-let for the entire building.